ytendx/EndCryption/README.md

 # EndCryption

-**EndCryption is used for Anonymous Hosting dependent privacy data connections.**
+**EndCryption is used for Anonymous Hosting dependent privacy data connections.
+It is not finished yet.
+Work in progress!**

 _________________